ACDM |

 2. Paternalism

 a.
-Paternalism - when someone’s capacity to make their own decision is ignored
+Paternalism - when someones capacity to make their own decision is ignored

 b.
 Takes the form of overriding an actual decision, not bothering to get a decision in the first place, or deliberately manipulating a decision by misleading the parents through information given or withheld.

-invalidates consent and renders the procedure concerned involuntary (i.e.. shift responsibility to caregiver, with its associated increase in vulnerability to litigation)
+c.
+Employing these techniques invalidates consent and renders the procedure concerned involuntary (i.e.. shift responsibility to caregiver, with its associated increase in vulnerability to litigation)

-honest but misguided opinion that the HCP knows better than the subject as to where the subject’s best interest lies
+d.
+Paternalism arises out of an honest but misguided opinion that the HCP knows better than the subject as to where the subjects best interest lies

-different nature than usurping parental autonomy for reasons growing out of a hidden agenda concerned with caregiver gain (convenience, added profit, prejudice against racial, ethnic group or religious affiliation, etc)
+e.
+Paternalism correctly describes actions or omissions based on a benevolent but arguably misguided motive-- is of a different nature than usurping parental autonomy for reasons growing out of a hidden agenda concerned with caregiver gain (convenience, added profit, prejudice against racial, ethnic group or religious affiliation, etc)

 3. Proxy decisions -- those decisions made for the mother (or parents) due to their inability to give timely consent; mother should identify someone ahead of time to act as a proxy decision maker if she is unable or unavailable, most often identified proxy is husband or other family member; parental - caregiver contract also contains a measure of assumption that HCPs will take on proxy decision making role in presence of evident need